agude/agude.github.io/_books/the_quantum_thief.md

 futuristic solar system to reclaim his lost memories and pull off an impossible heist.

-The story follows Jean the exceptional thief le Flambeur, who is broken out of prison by a god-like, uploaded-intelligence to steal sometime highly valuable.
+Jean le Flambeur, an _exceptional_ thief, is broken out of prison by a god-like, uploaded-intelligence to steal sometime highly valuable.
 But there is a problem: le Flambeur wiped his own mind and hid his memories before capture.
 To pull off the heist, he must get them back.

 Le Flambeur and his handler go to Mars to recover his memories, where they quickly get entangled in local affairs.
-The end up starting a revolution to free the Oubliette---a walking city where all memories encrypted and stored online, allowing precise control over what others can remember about you.
+They end up starting a revolution to free the Oubliette---a walking city where all memories are encrypted and stored online, allowing precise control over what others can remember about you.

-The world building is exceptional, with many new and exciting ideas![^overly_cute] Like the walking city that must keep moving to avoid the machines trying to destroy it.
-The life cycle of the citizens who spend part of their time living normally and part of the time enslaved to maintain the city.
-Using time---the time your have before you are enslaved---as a currency for everything.
+The world building is exceptional, with many new and exciting ideas,[^overly_cute] like:
+- The walking city that must keep moving to avoid the machines trying to destroy it.
+- The life cycle of the citizens who spend part of the time living normally and part of the time enslaved to maintain the city.
+- Using time---the time your have before you are enslaved---as a currency for everything.

 [^overly_cute]:
     There are also some overly cute ideas like "What if gaming clans became